Solar + EV Planner

 Do I need a battery to charge my EV at night with solar?

-Not if your utility offers net metering at or near the retail rate.
-Your daytime solar exports get credited against your overnight charging draws — the grid effectively acts as your battery for free.
+With net metering at or near the retail rate, you can skip the battery.
+Your daytime solar exports get credited against your overnight charging draws; the grid effectively acts as your battery for free.

 If your utility uses export rates well below retail (California NEM 3.0 credits exports at roughly 25% of retail), a home battery starts to pay back faster, especially paired with time-of-use rates.
 Our battery sizing tool walks through a full sizing pass.

-What about the Level 2 charger — do I size for the charger or the car?
+Do I size for the Level 2 charger or for the car?

-Size for the car's annual usage, not the charger's peak draw.
-A 7.2 kW Level 2 charger can pull power faster than your solar produces in the moment, but it only runs a few hours a day — the annual kWh is what determines panel count.
+Size for the car's annual usage.
+A 7.2 kW Level 2 charger can pull power faster than your solar produces in the moment, but it only runs a few hours a day.
+The annual kWh is what determines panel count.

 How does cold weather affect EV charging from solar?